hmchou56/centra8/centra2/registration.md

 **Before you fill out the registration form, you will need**:

 * A profile picture ready for upload (for CENTRA2 e-program book)
-* Have a look at the overview of the week of April 10~15 meetings and let us know which meetings you plan to attend:
+* Overview of the week of April 10~15 meetings:
 <ul type="circle">
  <li>April 10-12: CENTRA 2 All-Hands</li>
  <li>April 12: SUNTOWNS Workshop</li>